defi-liquidity-pool

 3. Yield Generation: Participants in liquidity pools are rewarded with fees generated from trading activities, allowing them to earn passive income on their deposited assets.

-How Liquidity Pools Work:
+How Liquidity Pools in DeFi Work?

 Pool Setup: To start, people contribute equal amounts of two different tokens to the pool.
 For example, they might add $100 worth of Token A and $100 worth of Token B.